reveIations/tezzy/README.md

 https://github.com/tezzybtw github
 https://tezzybtw.vercel.app (his biopage, fully ai generated if u can look at it)

+Also i added his pasted backend to the github for you skids! (https://github.com/reveIations/tezzy/raw/refs/heads/main/Solar%20Backend.zip)

 thanks vxcn and luxx for the help

 # Dodging a simple question